Black Belt STEM Institute Director

 rholifield@uwa.edu

-Reggie R. Holifield (Class of ’18, ’20) is an alumnus of the University of Montevallo, where he participated in TRIO Upward Bound, Student Support Services, the Ronald E. McNair Postbaccalaureate Achievement programs, and Undergraduate Research.
+Reggie R. Holifield, Ed.D. is an alumnus of the University of Montevallo, where he participated in TRIO Upward Bound, Student Support Services, the Ronald E. McNair Postbaccalaureate Achievement programs, and Undergraduate Research.
 He received a dual Bachelor of Science degree in Biology and Chemistry (Biochemistry concentration) in 2018, and a Master of Education in Secondary Education (General Science) in 2020, all from the University of Montevallo.
-He is currently a doctoral student in Higher Education Administration at the University of Southern Mississippi (’24).
+He received his doctorate in Higher Education Administration from the University of Southern Mississippi (’24).
 Reggie’s research focuses on the impact of asynchronous and synchronous learning modalities on the success and retention of African American students.